abennehhou/js-dev-env/README.md

 * Create an editor config file to maintain a consistent coding style between different editors and IDEs in a team.
 See http://editorconfig.org/.
 Add `.editorconfig` file and download the plugin if needed.

+## Package Management

+* Package manager for sharing code.
+Popular: bower and npm, but bower is deprecated.
+Other: jspm, jam, volo. npm is the most popular.

+* install node
+* initialize `package.json` file using `npm init`.
+* to install dependencies, run `npm install`.

+### Security scanning

+* Can be done using Node Security Platform or retire.js.
+* With node security platform:
+    * Install globally: `npm install -g nsp`.
+    * Run `nsp check` from command line to check vulnerabilities.
+* Security checks can be run automatically as a part of a start script.